“Cryopreservation is the use of very low temperatures to preserve the cells and tissues that are structurally intact.”

 What is Cryopreservation?

 At such low temperatures, all the biological activities of the cells stop and the cell dies.
-Cryopreservation helps the cells to survive cooling to extreme temperatures and again thawing them to physiological conditions.
+Cryopreservation helps the cells to survive freezing and thawing.

-In this process, biological materials including cells, tissues, organs, oocytes, spermatozoa, ovarian tissues, pre-implantation embryos, and other prepared culture media are preserved in extremely cold temperatures for extended periods without affecting the cell’s viability.
+In this process, biological materials including cells, oocytes, spermatozoa, tissues, ovarian tissues, pre-implantation embryos, organs, etc. are kept in extremely cold temperatures without affecting the cell’s viability.

-Dry Ice and liquid nitrogen are generally used in this method of preservation.
+Dry Ice and liquid nitrogen are generally used in this method.

 The complete procedure steps involved in preserving the obtained biological samples are as follows:

-Harvesting or Selection of material– Few important criteria should be followed while selecting the biological materials such as – volume, density, pH, morphology, and damaged free.
+Harvesting or Selection of material– Few important criteria should be followed while selecting the biological materials such as – volume, density, pH, morphology, and without any damage.

 Freezing – Different methods of freezing are applied in this method of cryopreservation to protect cells from damage and cell death by their exposure to the warm solutions of cryoprotective agents.